nickzoic/mpy-tut/tut/installing.md

 but reliability varies.

 ## Connecting to REPL

 ### Linux and Mac OSX

 Use 'miniterm.py' which is part of pyserial, and installed at the same time as esptool.
-Use the port name you worked out in the previous step
+Use the port name you worked out in the previous step.
+MicroPython standard builds use 115200 baud:

     miniterm.py $PORT 115200 --raw